Summary

 First, inform your teacher leader that you will be taking notes to track their professional learning goals and progress.
 Then, go over the items you plan to address in this meeting.

-• The first goal will be to look at prospective dates for facilitating a professional learning activity at their school and to who they would be presenting.
+The first goal will be to look at prospective dates for facilitating a professional learning activity at their school and to whom they would be presenting.

-• The last goal of this meeting is for participants to discuss areas of personal and professional growth related to this facilitation experience.
+The third and last goal of this meeting is for participants to discuss areas of personal and professional growth related to this facilitation experience.

 Next, look at a calendar together and ask the teacher leader to identify days and times that are good prospects for scheduling a professional learning activity at their school that they will facilitate.
 Write down the dates they suggest and let them know when you will follow up with them to confirm if they can schedule one of these options.
 Then, ask them to note how much time they will likely have available for their presentation and who they expect to attend the session.

-Next, refer to the PD Cycle handout and point to the first box at the top of the page.
+Next, refer to the PD Cycle in the PD Checklist and Cycle handout and point to the first box at the top of the page.
 Ask them to talk to you about the professional learning needs they expect to be the most relevant for their teacher audience.
 Make a list together of potential topics.
 Then, explain the next steps for determining the learning experience they will facilitate.

-3. They will share the final decision regarding the PD's topic, along with the scheduled day and time, with their teacher audience as soon in advance as possible.
+They will share the final decision regarding the PD's topic, along with the scheduled day and time, with their teacher audience as far in advance as possible.

 Then, talk with your teacher leader about what they hope to work on and improve in their facilitation of this experience.
 For example, they may want to improve their confidence in presenting to their peers or building relationships with other teachers.
 Take notes to refer back to it in later meetings and share how you’ve observed their growth in these areas.